evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 ---
 title: Nio EL6
 linktitle: EL6
-description: Nio EL6 is an all-electric SUV with a WLTP range of up to 513 km (319 miles).
-EVKX.net have all the details.
+description: "Nio EL6 is an all-electric SUV with a WLTP range of up to 513 km (319 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---